Up to 60% off sofas & mattresses — limited‑time deals.

 Monticello vs Alternatives

-• You want top-grain leather where you touch it most, with a tailored profile
+• You want top-grain leather where you touch the sofa most, paired with a tailored profile

-• You like a buoyant seat feel from a coil/foam/feather build
+• You like a buoyant seat feel from a coil, foam, feather, and down build

-• You care about sturdiness and capacity (350 lb per seat)
+• You care about sturdiness and the 350 lb per-seat capacity

 Alternatives to consider